 See more Expert Answers

 - Buys SS, et al. Effect of screening on ovarian cancer mortality: The prostate, lung, colorectal and ovarian (PLCO) cancer screening randomized controlled trial.
-Journal of the American Medical Association.
+JAMA.
 2011;305:2295.

 - Smith RA, et al. Cancer screening in the United States, 2016: A review of current American Cancer Society guidelines and current issues in cancer screening.
 CA: A Cancer Journal for Clinicians.
 2016;66:95.

 - Carlson KJ.
 Screening for ovarian cancer. https://www.uptodate.com/contents/search.
 Accessed July 18, 2017.